mab253/software-interventions-spring22/lectures/week3/lab.md

 - 🦆 [Ethereal Email](https://ethereal.email/)
 - 📧 [Nodemailer](https://nodemailer.com/about/) module

-You'll use a Node module, or a pre-written open source block of code, to set up an e-mail sending function on your static blog site.
+You'll use a Node module, or a pre-written open source block of code, to set up an e-mail-sending function on your static blog site.
 You can use Ethereal e-mail to create a temporary "fake" test e-mail address.

 ## suggested steps: (how can you divide this labor as a group?)